by John Willacy

 A New Arrival

 2011 also saw a new addition in the form of the Taran 16.
-As soon as the Taran was in production, energies had been orientated towards developing a follow-up boat.
+As soon as the Taran entered production, energies had been orientated towards developing a follow-up boat.
 Some European dealers were a little stressed by the thought of the Taran and wanted a shorter version.
 Time to get out the hacksaw.
-Early working names for the prototype were ‘Tiny Taran’ and ‘Manta’.
-Taran 16 was chosen after an informal lunchtime poll inside the Rockpool workshop.
+Originally known by the working name of ‘Tiny Taran’ and then the ‘Manta’.
+The T16 was paddled as a prototype in 2011; however the production-standard plug was not completed until August of 2012.
+And the boat became known as the Taran 16 after an informal lunchtime poll inside the Rockpool workshop.

 Moving Up A Level